SumitKSinghDev/Custom-study-Tracker/README.md

 # Custom Study/Work Tracker Dashboard (Karyaa)

 A comprehensive dashboard application built with Streamlit to help you track your study or work progress, manage tasks, and achieve your goals.
+(Made with love 😍  for your covenience)

 ## 🌟 Features